Cooking with Bone-In Meat Provides Health Benefits

 - Forgot to pick up fresh rosemary, use dried but don’t forget it the next time you make it.
 Fresh rosemary is a game changer for flavor.
 Grow it in your garden to keep it readily available.

-- Chicken: use bone-in chicken thighs or breasts.
-But boneless chicken is an option.
-You may need more oil when browning the meat, and the cooking time will be less.
+- Chicken: use bone-in thighs, legs (drumsticks), or breasts.
+Boneless chicken is an option – You may need more oil when browning the meat, and the cooking time will be less.
 See recipe notes.

 - Are you cutting fat?
 Remove the skin after searing the meat in step 3.
-However, don’t remove the skin before browning because it provides excellent fond (caramelized bits left in the bottom of the pan) for the rich and flavorful gravy.
+However, I don’t advise removing the skin before browning because it provides excellent fond (caramelized bits left in the bottom of the pan) for the rich and flavorful gravy.

 - Kale comes in various forms, and any are great ingredients: baby kale, curly kale, pre-cut bagged.
 Not a fan of kale? – substitute with spinach.

 Curly kale in loose leaves

 Why Tuscan Chicken with White Beans and Kale is a Winning Recipe

 • Hearty One pot meal

 • Loaded with collagen, fiber, protein, vitamins, and minerals.